EENI Global Business School

 2. Prohibition of Speculation

 Under these two premises are re-defining the banks role in the Islamic Economics.
-Of course; an Islamic Bank must comply with the Sharia.
+Of course; an Islamic Bank must comply with Sharia.

 Recently the Vatican stated that: